-We’re seeing this diverging trend again in 2020.
-Unemployment due to COVID-19 spiked at 14.7%, yet the executive search industry is projected to remain stable even as general staffing demands fall.
+We’re seeing this diverging trend again today.
+In 2020, unemployment due to COVID-19 spiked at 14.7%, yet the executive search industry is projected to remain stable even as general staffing demands fall.
+Today’s emphasis on talent mobility, candidate experience, and data-driven hiring is a continuation of this trend.
 It all points to the unwavering need for qualified professionals.
 In uncertain times, top companies know the best investment they can make is in leadership.
 Even as they furlough staff or strategically adapt to cash flow problems, they’re making investments in executives who know how to right the ship and create stability.

 The skills gap and experience are factors